Heart of Westwood

 Research

-We began by researching Westwood as both a present day mobility bottleneck and a future high pressure transit zone.
-Through ethnographic observation, site analysis, and secondary research, I helped identify the core issues shaping the commuter experience.
+We began by researching Westwood as both a current mobility bottleneck and a future high pressure transit zone.
+Through ethnographic observation, site analysis, precedent research, and secondary research, I helped identify the main issues shaping the commuter experience.

 1. Heavy congestion

 Westwood already experiences major traffic congestion, slow travel times, and unreliable surface transit flow.
-The area supports UCLA, major bus routes, dense commercial activity, and high local movement.
-With the Olympics approaching, these pressures will intensify.
+The area supports UCLA, dense commercial activity, major bus routes, medical traffic, and heavy local movement.
+With the 2028 Olympics approaching, those pressures are likely to intensify as more visitors and regional movement flow through the area.

 2. Low rider comfort